heistp/irtt/README.md

 Definitely (in order of priority)...

+- Improve client close by repeating close packets up to four times, like open
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)
 - Calculate arrival order for round trips during results generation using